 Treatment

 The first one was that the tumor was involved in MHV.
 If RFA was performed, the cooling effect around MHV would have occurred, leading to the insufficient ablation.
 The second one was that the tumor was not detected using ultrasonography preoperatively.
 Moreover, the tumor was not detected even with intraoperative CEUS.
-Therefore, the uthors performed partial resection on the basis of the anatomical structure including the Glissonean sheath and the hepatic vein.
+Therefore, the authors performed partial resection on the basis of the anatomical structure including the Glissonean sheath and the hepatic vein.

 Related reports